The 6 Best Gaiters of 2025: Tested

 Methodology

-We set out to test every pair of gaiters sold at REI Co-op.
-So sent pairs across the country, from Alaska to Maine, and asked our member-testers to get rowdy.
+We set out to test the best-selling gaiters sold at REI Co-op, so we sent pairs to REI Co-op Members across the country, from Alaska to Maine, and asked them to get rowdy on the trails.
 They ventured into rain forests, across sand dunes, up mountains, atop glaciers and more.
 Most of the time, they emerged with dry ankles and their boots free of grit—but not always.

 Photography by Andrew Bydlon and Joel Hopkins.